 In fact, they will be contagious as long as their cold symptoms last -- which could be up to 3 weeks.
 Because of that, be careful letting them around babies and very young kids.
 The virus that caused them cold could make an infant severely ill.

 When Can They Get Back to Sports?

 “Most kids and teens want to go back sooner than they should,” says Danelle Fisher, MD, chairwoman of pediatrics at Providence Saint John’s Health Center.
 “But they absolutely can’t with a fever, and not if running or playing will worsen symptoms like coughing.”

 To return to the fast pace and physical effort of sports, your child should be free of symptoms for about 48-72 hours.
 They should also be eating and drinking well enough to have the energy they need to keep up with the rest of their team.

 The same guidelines for sports practices and games apply to a slumber party.
 Your child needs to feel well enough to enjoy hours of activity, not to mention miss out on a good night’s sleep.
 And keep in mind: Your child will be in close quarters with their friends for many hours.
 “You don't want to be the parent whose sick kid spreads a virus to other families,” Lauer says.

 When in doubt about whether your child is still sick or healthy enough, “always trust your gut,” Fisher says.
 “Keep your child home and out of activities when you feel she’s too sick to participate and enjoy them.”

 There’s no hard and fast timeline for getting over a cold or the flu.
 Some viruses last longer than others.
-Since you know your child best, you’ll need to tailor her return to school and “real life” based on how she feels and what you think is best.
+Since you know your child best, you’ll need to tailor their return to school and “real life” based on how they feel and what you think is best.